 If you welcomed a blushing baby into your life, you likely qualify for the Child Tax Credit during tax time.
 This tax credit could help you get additional financial support during a pivotal moment in your life.

 With the introduction of the new W-4 Form, taxpayers no longer need to worry about how many allowances they want to claim to get more money each paycheck.
 It’s essential to understand how the W-4 has changed so you can get cash on your preferred schedule.
-Depending on your specific circumstances, you may like to receive a lump sum of money each paycheck or on your tax return.
+Depending on your specific circumstances, you may like to receive a lump sum of money each paycheck or on your tax refund.

 Even if you have not started a new job or experienced a life-changing event, it’s essential to review your W-4 annually.
 Suppose you do not update your taxes withheld after experiencing one of the situations listed above.
 In that case, you may end up with a costly tax bill and be fined penalty fees by the IRS.